U.S. House vote to expand federal firefighters benefits seen as step toward parity - NewsBreak

 She added that the bill should have an exemption to make tobacco users ineligible for a presumption that their cancer was caused by workplace exposure.

-U.S. Rep. Marjorie Taylor Greene, R-Ga., said she opposed the bill because it came too close to “Medicare for all,” a policy favored by some liberal Democrats to give every American access to government-funded health care.
+U.S. Rep. Marjorie Taylor Greene, a Rome Republican, said she opposed the bill because it came too close to “Medicare for all,” a policy favored by some liberal Democrats to give every American access to government-funded health care.

 House Natural Resources Committee ranking Republican Bruce Westerman, of Arkansas, said the bill’s language could be made to exclude part-time and seasonal firefighters.